ActiveEngagement/metrics/README.md

 # Metrics

-This package provides a standard alone metrics API similar to Laravel Nova.
+This package provides a standalone metrics API similar to Laravel Nova.

 ## Requirements